DataDog/integrations-extras/reboot_required/README.md

 ### Installation

 If you are using Agent v6.8+ follow the instructions below to install the Reboot Required check on your host.
-See our dedicated Agent guide about [how to install Community integration][1] to see how to install them with the [Agent prior v6.8][2] or the [Docker Agent][3]:
+See our dedicated Agent guide about [how to install Community integrations][1] to discover how to install them with the [Agent prior to version 6.8][2] or the [Docker Agent][3]:

 1. Install the [developer toolkit][4].
 2. Clone the integrations-extras repository: